Customer monitoring

 The near-term plan does not depend on immediate dispatch-scale volume.
 Monitoring, paid optimisation, and installer-channel traction can all prove the business before large-fleet managed participation is live.

-Monitoring and optimisation work now; residential managed trading is partner-led, and direct C&I/community paths are the cleaner managed-participation routes.
+Monitoring and optimisation work now; any future residential managed trading path is expected to be partner-led, and direct C&I/community paths are the cleaner managed-participation routes.

 | Competitor | Model | Key limitation |